 Many things can be tested for natively in Bash, without the need to make fancy if statements.
-More information can be found by running "man test
+More information can be found by running "man test" but here are the most interesting ones:

 - File Existance